magento/meta-for-magento2/README.md

 - Optional `php bin/magento setup:static-content:deploy`
 - Execute `php bin/magento setup:di:compile`
 - Execute `php bin/magento cache:clean`
-- Execute `php bin/magento cron:run` three times

 #### Manual Installation
 * extract files from an archive.
 * Execute command `cd /var/www/Magento/app/code` or
  `cd /var/www/html/Magento/app/code` based on your server Centos or Ubuntu.
-* Move all files from the /app/code/* directory in your extracted archive to the /app/code directory in your Magento project.
-Your Magento directory should now have a subdirectory named /app/code/Meta/BusinessExtension.
+* Move all files from the app/code/* directory in your extracted archive to the app/code directory in your Magento project.
+Your Magento directory should now have a subdirectory named app/code/Meta/BusinessExtension.

 ##### ENABLE EXTENSION